turingschool/mod-0-curriculum/session3/index.md

       <img src="images/files_directories_2.png" alt="">
     </div>
     <div>
       <p>1.
-You only need to initialize a directory once in order to track everything else inside of it. </p>
+You only need to initialize a directory <strong>once</strong> in order to track everything else inside of it. </p>
       <p>For example, if I typed this while in the essays directory:</p>
       <pre>timo@Tims-MacBook-Pro:~/essays$ git init</pre>
       <p>Then every file inside that directory, regardless of how deeply nested, would be available for git tracking.</p>
+      <p><strong>Do not run the git init command more than once in the same directory or in child directories of the directory you initially ran it from.
+It will never be the answer to the problem you are facing</strong></p>
+      <p><strong>Do not run the git init command more than once in the same directory or in child directories of the directory you initially ran it from.
+It will never be the answer to the problem you are facing</strong></p>
       <p>2.
 Empty directories are <strong>not</strong> tracked by git.
 Therefore, if you create a directory but there's nothing inside of it, git will ignore it.
 Git will only track it when there is a file inside of the directory.</p>
     </div>
   </div>